simplicity/getsnip.github.io/docs/1-features.md

 ## Search and Quick Access

-Snip comes with an effective search-all feature, which you can use to search your snippets.
+Snip comes with an effective search-all feature, which you can use to search your notes.
 It presents results in a compact, easy-to-read manner.
 You can use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) if you like.

 It also allows you to search for and jump to tags.
-Additionally, it shows you snippets and tags you've visited recently.
+Additionally, it shows you notes and folders you've visited recently.

 The Quick Access feature allows you to quickly copy links and code blocks from your notes to the clipboard.